tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 14 Seconds
     Max Execution Time(recent) : 00 Hours: 05 Minutes: 30 Seconds
 ### Report Long Description
-    \-Provides drill-down access to the Job Summary report, where you'll find specific status messages and scheduling information.
+    \- Provides drill-down access to the Job Summary report, where you'll find specific status messages and scheduling information.
     \- When you generate this report, several scoping options enable you to narrow the report and also to define how the data is displayed.